0ddjob/Vector-06C/Vector-06C-02/Power/README.md

 This now matches the Mean Well pinout - the Mean Well 5-pin DIN can be directly connected.

 ## Other PSUs
-You can also create your own PSU by obtaining a tri-voltage AC/DC converter and making up some cabling and installing into a suitable box.
+You can also create your own PSU by obtaining a tri-voltage AC/DC converter (i.e. Mean Well PT-65A or RPT-65E) and making up some cabling and installing into a suitable box.
+You will need connectors as per the datasheet.